ReactiveX/rxjs/README.md

 ## Adding documentation
 RxNext uses [ESDoc](https://esdoc.org/) to generate API documentation.
 Refer to ESDoc's documentation for syntax.
 Run `npm run build_docs` to generate.

+At the moment we are trying to improve the documentation.
+For this purpose the Documentation is in a seperate [GitHub Repostory](https://github.com/ReactiveX/rxjs-docs).
+For a quick instruction take a look at the [documentation guidelines](https://github.com/ReactiveX/rxjs-docs/blob/master/DOCUMENTATION_GUIDELINES.md).
+We are really happy about any type of contributions!

 ## Generating PNG marble diagrams

 The script `npm run tests2png` requires some native packages installed locally: `imagemagick`, `graphicsmagick`, and `ghostscript`.